scorpido74/azure-docs.nl-nl/articles/iot-dps/how-to-manage-enrollments.md

 ---
-title: Apparaatregistraties beheren met Azure portal | Microsoft Docs
+title: Manage device enrollments for Azure IoT Hub Device Provisioning Service in the Azure portal
-description: Het apparaatregistraties voor uw Device Provisioning Service in de Azure-Portal beheren
+description: How to manage device enrollments for your Device Provisioning Service in the Azure Portal
 author: wesmc7777
 ms.author: wesmc
 ms.date: 04/05/2018